 EAPOL-Key() denotes an EAPOL-Key frame conveying the specified argument list, using the notation introduced in Error!
 Reference source not found..

-ANonce is a nonce that the Authenticator contributes for PTK generation or that the initiator STA contributes for STK generation.
+ANonce is a nonce that the Authenticator contributes for PTK generation.
 ANonce has the same value in message 1 and message 3.

-SNonce is a nonce from the Supplicant for PTK generation or from the peer STA for STK generation.
+SNonce is a nonce from the Supplicant for PTK generation.

 P means the pairwise bit is set.

 The MIC is computed over the body of the EAPOL-Key frame (with the Key MIC field first zeroed before the computation) using the KCK defined in Error!
-Reference source not found. for PTK generation or SKCK defined in Error!
-Reference source not found..
+Reference source not found. for PTK generation.

 RSNE represents the appropriate RSNEs.